SEO has changed beyond recognition without any doubt over the past few years.

-Earlier it was possible for experienced SEO experts to manipulate the rankings of a search engine page result by knowing what to tweak in their webpage.
+Earlier it was possible for experienced SEO experts to manipulate the rankings of a search engine page result by knowing what to tweak on their website.

 But this approach no longer works, and as a result, several of old-fashioned SEO agencies have ceased trading, or needed to drastically change their approach.